ionic-team/enterprise-couchbase-lite/website/docs/windows-installation.md

 sidebar_label: Windows Installation
 ---

 To install the Ionic Couchbase Lite integration into Capacitor Windows, first follow the [Installation](./installation) guide to install the `@ionic-enterprise/couchbase-lite` package.

-Note: the instructions below only apply to version `1.3.0` and above.
+Note: this plugin requires `@ionic-enterprise/capacitor-windows` `1.5.0` or greater.

 Then, run: